Inside: our top forty picks for hands-on weather investigations to do this week with your kids.

 You probably already have come across a few weather books, but how about weather songs?
 There are so many of them!
 Make a CD with some of the best-known weather-related songs in the world.
 Here are some suggestions: “Here Comes The Sun” (Beatles), “Singing in the Rain” (Jamie Cullum), “Mr. Blue Sky” (Electric Light Orchestra).
 Don’t forget to include kids’ classics like “Rain, rain, go away,” “It’s raining, it’s pouring,” and more.

 I’m a pluviophile, a lover of rain.
-I’m also a language fan, so I love the word “pluviophile” from the Latin word for rain: “pluvia”+ Greek word “philos,” loving.
+I’m also a language fan, so the word “pluviophile” from the Latin word for “rain” pluvia + Greek word philos “loving” makes me really happy.
 In case you are confused, pluviophile is someone who finds joy and peace of mind during the rain.

 Even if you are not a pluviophile, don’t let a rainy day give you the blues.
 Instead, make a rain catcher to help you record the rainfall in your area.
 Or make a rain cloud and discuss where the rain comes from.